 We have identified sustainable, cost effective sources of water for all onsite water needs, including dust mitigation and watering of vegetation buffers.

-All water onsite will be sourced from two existing bores that were established to support the mango farm and remain operational.
+The bulk of water used onsite will be sourced from two existing bores that were established to support the mango farm and remain operational.
 No new bores will be established on the site.
-In the rare instance additional water is required, this will be purchased and brought on to site.
-Water usage during both construction and operations is expected to be significantly lower than previous amounts used to service the mango farm.
+In the instance additional water is required, this will be pre-authorised, purchased and brought on to site.

 What about glint and glare?